 Starting on the bottom of the plastic container, glue the rope in a swirled pattern using the hot glue.
 You’ll want to be liberal with the hot glue to make sure the rope stays put, especially on the bottom.

 Eventually, you’ll get to the edge of the container where you’ll need the rope to work its way up the sides.
 Put dashes of hot glue right on the container and stick the rope to it.
 Slowly work your way around the outside of the container.
 This is the part where patience is really needed!
 Try to rush and you could end up with a basket that is covered in excess hot glue.
 Just take your time and work carefully.
 And be careful that the hot glue doesn’t burn your fingers!Continue to 4 of 6 below.

 Do the Twist

 One method for creating rope baskets uses embroidery thread to sew the pieces of rope together.
-It adds pretty colors to the basket, but can be more challenging for someone who isn’t comfortable sewing.
-You can also make a basket using a sewing machine, but again, we wouldn’t recommend that technique unless you’re comfortable with a sewing machine.
+It adds pretty colors to the basket, but it can be more challenging for someone who isn’t comfortable sewing.
+You can also make a basket using a sewing machine, but again, don't use that technique unless you’re comfortable with a sewing machine.

 05 of 06

 Add the Handles

 Once you get to the top of the plastic container with the rope, you’ll want to add decorative handles on each side.